wd5gnr/mhs5200a/README.md

 ![Spreadsheet](https://raw.githubusercontent.com/wd5gnr/mhs5200a/master/images/screenshot_211.png "The system in action")

-The MHS5200A () is an inexpensive family of DDS signal generators that have 16 arbitrary wave functions.
+The MHS5200A (example: http://www.ebay.com/itm/25MHz-Dual-Channel-DDS-Function-Signal-Generator-Arbitrary-Wave-Sweep-Software-/181754377462) is an inexpensive family of DDS signal generators that have
+16 arbitrary wave functions.
 However, the software is for Windows and not especially good (giant Labview compiled program with lots of issues).